… never before, in the entire history of the American theater, had so much of the truth of black people’s lives been seen on the stage.

 In 1960 she wrote “The Drinking Gourd”, a television show for NBC about slavery.
 NBC never aired it because it was too violent and too “divisive”.
 But you can read it in “Lorraine Hansberry: The Collected Last Plays” (1983).

 In 1962 she joined SNCC and a year later she and James Baldwin went to see Robert Kennedy, then the Attorney General, to try to get him to understand race in America.
+In time their words sunk in.

 In 1963 she began to lose her strength: the doctors said she had pancreatic cancer.
 Two years later she was dead – at age 34.
 Over 600 came to her funeral in Harlem.